jillesca/DEVWKS-2551/README.md

 config
 ```

-Pick any of the lines below to test the package
+Pick any one or multiple lines below to test the router package.

 ```bash
 router core device core-rtr0 sys dns server 1.1.1.1